vladen/aerobus/doc/readme.md

 <a name="Channel+@@iterator"></a>
 ### `channel.@@iterator()` ⇒ <code>[Iterator](#Iterator)</code>
 Returns async iterator for this channel.
 Async iterator returns promises resolving to messages being published.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Iterator](#Iterator)</code> - New instance of the Iterator class.
 <a name="Channel+bubble"></a>
 ### `channel.bubble([value])` ⇒ <code>[Channel](#Channel)</code>
 Enables or disables publications bubbling for this channel depending on value.
 If bubbling is enabled, the channel first delivers each publication to the parent channel and only then notifies own subscribers.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - - This channel.
 **Params**
-- [value] <code>Boolean</code> - When thruthy or omitted, the channel bubbles publications; otherwise not.
+- [value] <code>boolean</code> - When thruthy or omitted, the channel bubbles publications; otherwise not.

 <a name="Channel+clear"></a>
 ### `channel.clear()` ⇒ <code>[Channel](#Channel)</code>
 Empties this channel.
 Removes all #retentions and #subscribers.
 Keeps #forwarders, #enabled and #bubbles settings.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
-**Returns**: <code>[Channel](#Channel)</code> - - This channel.
+**Returns**: <code>[Channel](#Channel)</code> - This channel.
 <a name="Channel+cycle"></a>
 ### `channel.cycle([limit], [step])` ⇒ <code>[Channel](#Channel)</code>
 Switches this channel to use 'cycle' delivery strategy.
 Every publication will be delivered to the provided number of subscribers in rotation manner.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - This channel.
 **Params**
-- [limit] <code>Number</code> <code> = 1</code> - The limit of subsequent subscribers receiving next publication.
+- [limit] <code>number</code> <code> = 1</code> - The limit of subsequent subscribers receiving next publication.
-- [step] <code>Number</code> <code> = 1</code> - The number of subsequent subscribers to step over after next publication.
+- [step] <code>number</code> <code> = 1</code> - The number of subsequent subscribers to step over after next publication.
 If step is less than number, subscribers selected for a publication delivery will overlap.

 <a name="Channel+enable"></a>
 ### `channel.enable([value])` ⇒ <code>[Channel](#Channel)</code>
 Enables or disables this channel depending on provided value.
-Disabled channel supresses all publications.
+Disabled channel supresses all future publications.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
-**Returns**: <code>[Channel](#Channel)</code> - - This channel.
+**Returns**: <code>[Channel](#Channel)</code> - This channel.
 **Params**
-- [value] <code>Boolean</code> - When thruthy or omitted, the channel enables; otherwise disables.
+- [value] <code>boolean</code> - When thruthy or omitted, the channel enables; otherwise disables.

 <a name="Channel+forward"></a>
 ### `channel.forward([parameters])` ⇒ <code>[Channel](#Channel)</code>
 Adds provided forwarders to this channel.
 Forwarded message is not published to this channel unless any of forwarders resolves false/null/undefined value or explicit name of this channel.
 To eliminate infinite forwarding, channel will not forward any publication which already have traversed this channel.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - This channel.